>> | Welcome | Accommodation | Weddings | Excursions | Festivals | Location | Info | Booking |

 July – August

-Esala (or Asala) Poya:
+Esala (Asala, Asalha) Poya:

 Marks the Buddha's first sermon and the arrival of the sacred Tooth Relic in Sri Lanka.